 Still, I’m sure it isn’t just a conceptualised hipster idea.

-I feel that something drives us, my camera and me, back into the forest.
+Something drives us, my camera and me, back into the forest.
 Whatever it is, it’s more than a trend.
 It’s primal.

 When I did my military service, I hated the forest.
 Always hungry, tired, sweating, and moving from one place to the next.
 Always cold.